lucas2052/codeChallange_worldbank/README.md

 ### Extending the Tests

-I first wrote unit tests using normal input to check that each function worked.
-After finding unusual values in the dataset, I extended the tests to include invalid and boundary cases.
+I first tested each function with normal input.
+After finding unusual values during manual review, I added invalid and boundary cases to confirm that the cleaning limits and empty filter results were handled correctly.

-These tests check values at and outside the accepted numeric limits, repeated ISO codes, missing values, and filter combinations with no results.
-This helped confirm that the cleaning and interface rules worked as intended.

-## Limitation
+## Limitations

 - **Limited reusability** — the program is closely tied to the structure of `worldData.csv`.
-Using the program with a different CSV structure would require manual changes to the cleaning functions and tests.
+A different CSV structure would require manual changes to the cleaning functions and tests.

-- **External validation** — The program does not compare each record with an authoritative external source, so it checks data plausibility rather than factual accuracy.
+- **External validation** — the program does not compare each record with an authoritative external source.
+It checks whether values are reasonable but cannot confirm that they are factually accurate.

-- **Possible selection bias** — rows containing missing or invalid values are removed completely.Their removal may affect the final statistics.
+- **Possible selection bias** — rows containing missing or invalid values are removed completely.
+Their removal may affect the final statistics.

-- **Numeric precision** — decimal values are rounded and stored as integers.
-  This causes some precision to be lost.
+- **Numeric precision** — decimal values are rounded and stored as integers, which causes some precision to be lost.

 ## Possible Improvements